1. How much does your program cost?

 16. Are any courses offered at night or online?

 All MPA courses are in the evening beginning at either 5:30pm or 6:30pm.
 If you are employed full-time, we recommend taking no more than 6 hours per semester.
 If you are a full-time student, the recommendation is 9 hours per semester.
-In addition to evening courses, we occasionally offer an on-line course.
+In addition to evening courses, we regularly offer on-line or hybrid courses each semester.
+Check the course schedule before each semester for more information.

 17. Do you offer classes at the Center City campus?

 About 50% of our classes are held at the Center City campus, those classes typically begin at 5:30pm.
 Please note, due to COVID-19, the Fall 2020 semester will be structured differently.
 Please see the course catalog for course location options.

 18. Are computer labs available at the Center City campus?